The Birth of a Nation: Filming

 Griffith began filming on July 4, 1914 and was finished by October 1914.
 Some filming took place in Big Bear Lake, California.
 Griffith took over the Hollywood studio of Kinemacolor.
-West Point engineers provided technical advice on the American Civil War battle scenes providing Griffith with the artillery used in the film.
+West Point engineers provided technical advice on the American Civil War battle scenes, and provided the artillery used in the film.
 Much of the filming was done on the Griffith Ranch in San Fernando Valley, with the Petersburg scenes being shot at what is today Forest Lawn Memorial Park and other scenes being shot in Whittier and Ojai Valley.
 The film's war scenes were influenced by Robert Underwood Johnson's book Battles and Leaders of the Civil War, Harper's Pictorial History of the Civil War, The Soldier in Our Civil War, and Mathew Brady's photography.

-Many of the African Americans in the film were portrayed by white actors in blackface.
+Many black characters in the film were portrayed by white actors in blackface.
 Griffith initially claimed this was deliberate, stating "on careful weighing of every detail concerned, the decision was to have no black blood among the principals; it was only in the legislative scene that Negroes were used, and then only as 'extra people'."
 However black extras who had been housed in segregated quarters, including Griffith's acquaintance and frequent collaborator Madame Sul-Te-Wan, can be seen in many other shots of the film.